ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 The notion of "Circuit Breakers" has also been applied to other UDP applications in {{RFC8084}}, such as tunneling packets over UDP that are potentially not congestion-controlled (for example, "Encapsulating MPLS in UDP," as described in {{RFC7510}}).
 If streaming media is carried in tunnels encapsulated in UDP, these media streams may encounter "tripped circuit breakers," with resulting user-visible impacts.

-## TCP and Its Behavior {#tcp-behavior}

-The past success of the largely TCP-based Internet is evidence that the mechanisms TCP used to achieve equilibrium quickly, at a point where TCP senders do not interfere with other TCP senders for sustained periods of time ({{RFC5681}}), have been largely successful.
-The Internet has continued to work even when the specific TCP mechanisms used to reach equilibrium changed over time ({{RFC7414}}).
-Because TCP provides a common tool to avoid contention, even when significant TCP-based applications like FTP were largely replaced by other significant TCP-based applications like HTTP, the transport behavior remained safe for the Internet.

-Modern TCP implementations ({{I-D.ietf-tcpm-rfc793bis}}) continue to probe for available bandwidth, and "back off" when a network path is saturated, but may also work to avoid growing queues along network paths, which prevent TCP senders from detecting quickly when a network path becoming saturated.
-Congestion control mechanisms such as COPA {{COPA18}} and BBR {{I-D.cardwell-iccrg-bbr-congestion-control}} make these decisions based on measured path delays, assuming that if the measured path delay is increasing, the sender is injecting packets onto the network path faster than the network can forward them (or the receiver can accept them) so the sender should adjust its sending rate accordingly.

-Although common TCP behavior has changed significantly since the days of {{Jacobson-Karels}} and {{RFC2001}}, even adding new congestion controllers such as CUBIC {{RFC8312}}, the common practice of implementing TCP as part of an operating system kernel has acted to limit how quickly TCP behavior can change.
-Even with the widespread use of automated operating system update installation on many end-user systems, streaming media providers could have a reasonable expectation that they could understand TCP transport protocol behaviors, and that those behaviors would remain relatively stable in the short term.

-## QUIC and Its Behavior {#quic-behavior}
+## QUIC and Changing Transport Behavior {#quic-behavior}

-The QUIC protocol, developed from a proprietary protocol into an IETF standards-track protocol {{RFC9000}}, turns many of the statements made in {{udp-behavior}} and {{tcp-behavior}} on their heads.
+The QUIC protocol, developed from a proprietary protocol into an IETF standards-track protocol {{RFC9000}}, turns many of the statements made in {{tcp-behavior}} and {{udp-behavior}}  on their heads.

 Although QUIC provides an alternative to the TCP and UDP transport protocols, QUIC is itself encapsulated in UDP.
 As noted elsewhere in {{gen-encrypt}}, the QUIC protocol encrypts almost all of its transport parameters, and all of its payload, so any intermediaries that network operators may be using to troubleshoot HTTP streaming media performance issues, perform analytics, or even intercept exchanges in current applications will not work for QUIC-based applications without making changes to their networks. {{stream-encrypt-media}} describes the implications of media encryption in more detail.

-While QUIC is designed as a general-purpose transport protocol, and can carry different application-layer protocols, the current standardized mapping is for HTTP/3 {{I-D.ietf-quic-http}}, which describes how QUIC transport features are used for HTTP.
+While QUIC is designed as a general-purpose transport protocol, and can carry different application-layer protocols, the current standardized mapping is for HTTP/3 {{I-D.ietf-quic-http}}, which describes how QUIC transport services are used for HTTP.
 The convention is for HTTP/3 to run over UDP port 443 {{Port443}} but this is not a strict requirement.

 When HTTP/3 is encapsulated in QUIC, which is then encapsulated in UDP, streaming operators (and network operators) might see UDP traffic patterns that are similar to HTTP(S) over TCP.
-Since earlier versions of HTTP(S) rely on TCP, UDP ports may be blocked for any port numbers that are not commonly used, such as UDP 53 for DNS.
-Even when UDP ports are not blocked and HTTP/3 can flow, streaming operators (and network operators) may severely rate-limit this traffic because they do not expect to see legitimate high-bandwidth traffic such as streaming media over the UDP ports that HTTP/3 is using.
+UDP ports may be blocked for any port numbers that are not commonly used, such as UDP 53 for DNS.
+Even when UDP ports are not blocked and QUIC packets can flow, streaming operators (and network operators) may severely rate-limit this traffic because they do not expect to see legitimate high-bandwidth traffic such as streaming media over the UDP ports that HTTP/3 is using.

 As noted in {{hol-blocking}}, because TCP provides a reliable, in-order delivery service for applications, any packet loss for a TCP connection causes head-of-line blocking, so that no TCP segments arriving after a packet is lost will be delivered to the receiving application until retransmission of the lost packet has been received, allowing in-order delivery to the application to continue.
 As described in {{RFC9000}}, QUIC connections can carry multiple streams, and when packet losses do occur, only the streams carried in the lost packet are delayed.